LaunchCodeEducation/intro-to-web-dev-curriculum/content/assignments/candidate-testing/part-3/index.md

 Some tips:
    1. Checking for the correct answer should be case insensitive (e.g. "Orbit" is the same as "orbit").

-   1. `TODO 3.2a` you should see a variable declaration for `grade`.
-Use this to calculate the candidate's score.

-   1. Below `TODO 3.2b`, calculate the candidate's percentage, using this equation:
+   1. `TODO 3.2` you should see a variable declaration for `grade`.
+Use this to calculate the candidate's score as a percentage, using this equation:

       _(Number of Correct Answers) / (Number of Quiz Questions) * 100_